cavcrosby/jenkins-homelab/README.md

-# jenkins-torkel
+# jenkins-homelab

-Jenkins instance that serves CI/CD for the majority of my source code repositories.
+The primary Jenkins instance that is used within my homelab.

 ## License